Kaylia1/MarblesGameplay/README.md

 # edge cases:
 - top 1 no longer picks first if they pick into paralysis
+- top 1 and vision reward can be the same person
 - "next marble of same marble level" is a marble in a placement larger than the current marble assignment, ie if after paralysis you get assigned your 3rd lvl1 marble, your next lvl1 marble would be your 4th lvl1 marble
 - marbles currently only supports 1 letter prefixes due to winrate logic